Electa-Git/PowerModelsACDC.jl/docs/src/variables.md

 ## Functions
 We provide the following methods to provide a compositional approach for defining common variables used in power flow models.
-These methods should always be defined over "GenericPowerModel", from the base PowerModels.jl.
+These methods should always be defined over "GenericPowerModel", from the base _PM.jl.

 ```@autodocs
 Modules = [PowerModelsACDC]